Arcade1UP’s Infinity Game Table review: Family game night goes modern

 And having a digital hub for your board games is valuable in itself.
 Games like Monopoly and even Chutes And Ladders have their time costs.
 You have to commit to setting them up and then putting them away.
 And you have to dedicate space to store them.
 All of those things combine to exact a real-world costs that the table mostly eliminates.

 As an example, my kids are young.
 So whenever we’ve tried to play board games, it’s gone poorly.
 They don’t want to take turns or get into a fight about who gets to play as the ice cream cone in Candy Land.
 And because of that, I’ve mostly avoided setting up games like Chutes And Ladders for them on our family table.
-But with the Infinity table, it wasn’t the end of the world when the kids started misbehaving and I had to cut the game short.
+But with the Infinity table, it wasn’t the end of the world when the kids started misbehaving, and I had to cut the game short.
 I simply turned off the table, cleaned up a few snacks, and put everyone to bed.

 And then, surprisingly, the next night we tried again, because the setup is so simple, and the kids were much more well behaved.
 That’s something I would have missed out on with the physical game because I would not have taken the time to set it up for a second night in a row.